-This is a list of 40 best things to do in Athens, as you asked for it.
-Many come to Athens Greece because it is a popular destination but usually they stay in Athens for -maybe- 2 to 3 nights before hoping to an Aegean or Ionian Island.
+Here is a list of 47 best things to do in Athens Greece as you asked for it.
+Many come to Athens because it is a popular destination, but usually, they stay in for -maybe- 2 to 3 nights before hopping to an Aegean or Ionian Island.

 But is Athens only for a couple of days or merely a weekend?
 The truth is it is way far from that.
 The reason?
-Athens covers a huge range of preferences.
-From ancient history, to soft outdoors, to culinary, even to hardcore outdoor activities.
+Athens covers a vast range of preferences, from ancient history, to soft outdoors, to culinary, even to hardcore outdoor activities.

-Having Athens as a base you can experience at least 40 best things to do, whereas each can offer 40 more!
+You have Athens as a base you can experience at least 47 best things to do, whereas each can offer 47 more!
 We mean pretty complete and fulfilling experiences!
-Athens is our base so we know lots about this city.
-Here is our list of those things that will cover a huge variety of tastes, of all ages and peculiarities.
+This city is our base, so we know lots about this city.
+Here is our list of those things that will cover a wide variety of tastes, of all ages and peculiarities.

-Either you are a tourist, a traveler (there is a difference), a business person, a family or all these together, you will be able to assemble many things that will cover more than 5 days (at least).
-These 40 best things to do in Athens are language independent.
-This means you don’t need to know Greek to experience them.
+Are you a tourist, a traveler (there is a difference), a business person, a family, or all these together?
+You will be able to assemble many things that will cover more than five days (at least).
+These 47 best things to do in Athens are language independent.
+You don’t need to know Greek to experience them.

 Sounds interesting, right?
 Let it roll!

-The Active Part of Best Things to do in Athens
+The Active Part of Best Things to Do in Athens Greece

-Around the city, to all directions, a big variety of hiking, adventure & extreme sports locations exist.
+Around the city, to all directions, a wide variety of hiking, adventure & extreme sports locations exist.
 Let’s explore what to do in Athens in the active part.

 Hiking & Trekking

-Mountains of Parnitha and Imittos are in no more than 1 hour distance from the very center of Athens.
+Mountains of Parnitha and Imittos are in no more than 1-hour distance from the city center.
 They are approachable with public transportation.
-Especially in Parnitha there are tons of routes, ending to organized shelters with food, sweets and wine.
+Especially in Parnitha, there are tons of routes, ending to organized shelters with food, sweets, and wine.
 Read about some of them here, here, and here.

-Either inside Athens (towards east side of Athens like Saronida, Kavouri, Sounio, or at 45 minutes driving (approx 1.15 with public transportation).
+Either inside the city (towards the east side of Athens, Greece like Saronida, Kavouri, Sounio, or at 45 minutes driving (approx 1.15 with public transportation).
 At Artemida village you will find great beaches, surf and kitesurf bars and all the facilities to rent equipment or get taught by professional windsurfers.
-If you want to rent a car and move outside Athens (no more than 1.30-2 hours) you get even more options, in areas like Xylokastro, Chalkida and more.
+If you want to rent a car, you get even more options, in areas like Xylokastro, Chalkida and more.
 Try something different when you wonder what to do.

 Stand Up Paddling

-As above you will find perfect conditions and installations at the beaches of Athens coast (known as Athens Riviera), so to rent your equipment and enjoy seeing Athens from sea.
+As above you will find perfect conditions and installations at the beaches (known as Athens Riviera), so to rent your equipment and enjoy seeing the sea.

-There are options to go for scuba diving near the area of Sounio, close to the temple of Poseidon.
+There are options to go for scuba diving near Sounio, close to the temple of Poseidon, overlooking the Saronic Gulf.
 Many scuba diving schools organize such trips there.
-That is if you don’t want to move outside Athens.
-If the latter is the case, even in 1-1.5 hours driving distance, you can have a variety of scuba locations (i.e. near Loutraki or Corinth).
+That is if you don’t want to move outside the city.
+If the latter is the case, even in 1-1.5 hours driving distance, you can have a variety of scuba locations (i.e., near Loutraki or Corinth).

-You can rent a small or big yacht, leaving from Athens to any Aegean destination.
-You can do that for a small amount of days too, since many small islands with remote beaches are very close to Athens.
+You can rent a small or big yacht, sailing to any Aegean destination.
+You can do that for a small number of days too since many small islands with remote beaches are very close to the city.
 These guys here do a pretty good job.

 Yoga & Meditation

-There are guides and small groups who organize tours inside Athens, to satisfy any possible variety.
-For example there are tours related to historical monuments & sightseeing, another walking tour related to food, fashion, shopping, drinking, and many more.
+There are guides and small groups who organize walking food tours, to satisfy any possible variety.
+For example, there is a walking tour related to historical monuments & sightseeing, another walking tour related to food, fashion, shopping, drinking, and many more.

 Possibly one of the top reasons Athens Greece is known for.
-You may not know that Athens has more than 100 ancient sites!!!
+There are more than 100 ancient sites!!!

 New Acropolis Museum